vandot/awstoken/README.md

 ## License

-Unless otherwise noted, the vslogin source files and binaries are distributed under the BSD-style license found in the LICENSE file.
+Unless otherwise noted, the awstoken source files and binaries are distributed under the BSD-style license found in the LICENSE file.